 Ready for the good news?
 Most HENRYs — with the right planning — can build a road to financial success.

 Are you or someone you know a HENRY in need of help?
-I urge you to consider our HENRY boot camp.
-Our system will help you get the basics down emergency reserves, disability insurance, life insurance, college savings accounts, and debt reduction, including student loan payments.
+We urge you to consider our HENRY boot camp.
+Our system will help you get the basics down emergency reserves, disability income insurance, life insurance, college savings accounts, and debt reduction strategies, including student loan payments.
 We start by hearing your objectives.
-Do you want to skip the risk management and move straight to wealth building?
+Do you want to skip the risk management and move straight to wealth building and focus on insurance needs?
 What good is a snazzy investment account if you haven't protected against the possibility that the breadwinner will unexpectedly die?

 Once your risk management strategy is in place, we move to your Wealth Building Account.
 Here's where the discipline comes in.
 Wealth building seldom happens overnight.
 Some people receive a windfall from selling a business or cashing in huge stock awards after working long and hard for that big payday.
 More often, we see people who have built their wealth one dollar and one paycheck at a time.
 Yes, that sounds completely boring.
 But these disciplined wealth builders know something that most HENRYs don't: It feels good to save.

 Getting in the habit of saving is a lot like cutting back on sugar — the desire to indulge and a lot to gain.
-If you have been nodding along the way, then pick up the phone and schedule your appointment today or click here to pick your time for a visit: HELP FOR A HENRY?
+If you have been nodding along the way, then pick up the phone and schedule your appointment today.
+Tate Lowe is Well Lived Wealth’s dedicated HENRY professional.
+Read more about Tate here.
+To make an appointment with Tate and start our HENRY Game Plan, please click here.

-Hooray HENRY, you're this close to gaining a financially secure future — let's get you there.
+Hooray HENRY, you're this close to gaining a potentially financially secure future — let's get you there.